Alfred, Maine: History

 A Shaker religious community once thrived in Alfred (now the Alfred Shaker Historic District).
 In 1783, members of the Shaker Church settled on the hill near Massabesic (now Shaker) Pond.
 Others dubbed them the "Merry Dancers," because of their ecstatic worship.
 "They were," as historian George J. Varney writes, "at this time fanatical in religion and intemperate in their indulgences."

 In 1872, the District No. 5 School was built in northern Alfred.
 It was used as a school until 1921, thereafter providing a number of community functions.
 It was listed on the National Register of Historic Places in 2009.

 In 1873 Louis H. F. Wagner rowed out to Smuttynose Island in the Isles of Shoals, off the Atlantic coast near Kittery, intending to rob but eventually murdering two of the three women left alone on the island.
 When the authorities finally caught up with him, jurisdiction for the case was given to York County and the county seat, Alfred.
 The biggest trial in the state at that time was held in the Alfred Court House.

-Wagner having little defense was quickly found guilty and sentenced to be hanged on the gallows of the Maine State Prison at Thomaston.
-While he was awaiting transfer he broke out of the Alfred jail and made his escape, eventually being caught in Farmington, New Hampshire.
+Having little defense, Wagner was quickly found guilty and sentenced to be hanged on the gallows of the Maine State Prison at Thomaston.
+While awaiting transfer, he broke out of the Alfred jail and made his escape, eventually being caught in Farmington, New Hampshire.